Bipartisan group of senators release report on Capitol attack, make recommendations

 The report released on Tuesday was compiled by Democrat Sens.
 Gary Peters, Amy Klobuchar and Republicans Rob Portman and Roy Blunt.
 The investigation found breakdowns at nearly every step of the way, from the FBI and Department of Homeland Security failing to raise the adequate alarm about the threat of violence to the lack of preparation by Capitol Police and other agencies.

-It includes new details about the police officers on the front lines who suffered chemical burns, brain injuries and broken bones and who told senators that they were left with no direction when command systems broke down.
-It recommends immediate changes to give the Capitol Police chief more authority, to provide better planning and equipment for law enforcement and to streamline intelligence gathering among federal agencies.
+It included new details about the police officers on the front lines who suffered chemical burns, brain injuries and broken bones and who told senators that they were left with no direction when command systems broke down, according to the Associated Press.
+The report recommended immediate changes to give the Capitol Police chief more authority, to provide better planning and equipment for law enforcement and to streamline intelligence gathering among federal agencies.

 There were no functional incident commanders, and some senior officers were fighting instead of giving orders.
 "USCP leadership never took control of the radio system to communicate orders to front-line officers," the investigation found.